-The day is a solemnity, or a feast day of the highest rank.
-This honor is reserved for only the most important events, like events in the lives of Jesus or Mary, so this emphasizes just how important the two saints are to the Catholic faith.
+The day is a solemnity or a feast day of the highest rank.
+This honor is reserved for only the most important events, like events in the lives of Jesus or Mary.
+Therefore this emphasizes just how important the two saints are to the Catholic faith.

 How is St. Peter and Paul’s Day Celebrated?

 St. Peter and Paul’s Day is celebrated on June 29th.
 It is honored across the world, but it is only a major holiday in Rome.
 Schools, banks and stores are closed, as well as the Vatican, and the city is full of both religious and secular celebrations.
 The pope holds a mass in which he gives a pallium—a special vestment worn over the shoulders—to archbishops appointed in the past year.

 The bronze statue of St. Peter in the Vatican is decorated with traditional attire, including a rich red robe, rings, and a crown.
 Other celebrations include flowers and fireworks.